New York City

 Through the sagebrush landscape of southern Utah to BRYCE CANYON NATIONAL PARK with its breathtaking sandstone and limestone cliffs and ever-changing colours.
 Head west through Dixie National Forest to Cedar City for your overnight.
 (B)

 Cedar City - Zion National Park - Grand Canyon National Park

 First stop is ZION NATIONAL PARK

 , a landscape that was carved out by rushing streams over a period of a million years.
-Through Kaibab National Forest to GRAND CANYON NATIONAL PARK
+Through Kaibab National Forest to the less visited North Rim of GRAND CANYON NATIONAL PARK

 Head to the unique phenomenon of Las Vegas, where today's fortune hunters try their luck at the 24-hour gambling tables of the "Strip."
 The afternoon is at leisure so you can explore the casinos.

 A free day to explore Las Vegas.
 Your Tour Director can arrange an optional excursion to the Hoover Dam, and will have suggestions for the best shows to see this evening.

 Las Vegas - Calico - Los Angeles